petergpt/OpenAI_GoogleSheets/README.md

 ## Introduction

-This is an into to Google Sheets OpenAI API Integration script.
+This is an introduction to Google Sheets OpenAI API Integration script.
 This tool is designed to help you analyse unstructured text, such as customer reviews and NPS feedback, directly within Google Sheets using the OpenAI API.
-This script allows you to automate text analysis and ensure adherence to a predefined schema, making it easier to extract structured information from your unstructured data in a conveinet way.
+This script allows you to automate text analysis, making it easier to extract structured information from your unstructured data in a convenient way.

 ### Key Functionalities

 - **LLM-based Text Analysis**: Automatically analyse and categorise unstructured text.
-- **Customisable Schema**: Define your own schema in Google Sheets to ensure consistent data structure.
-- **CSV and JSON Parsing**: Handle responses in both CSV and JSON formats.
-- **Data Validation**: Ensure that the analysed data adheres to the expected schema.
+- **One-button revised call**: A button to send a second call to improve the output.
-- **Use Your Own OpenAI**: Data only passes to OpenAI API and no other external service.
+- **Use Your Own OpenAI API Key**: Data only passes to OpenAI API and no other external service.

-### Use Cases

-- **Customer Feedback Analysis**: Quickly analyse customer reviews to understand common issues and sentiments.
-- **Trend Identification**: Identify trends in customer feedback to improve products or services.
-- **Automated Reporting**: Generate reports based on analysed text data for stakeholders.

 ## Getting Started